 Table 5.4-1 describes 99 road segments that the Licensees propose to add to the Project's licensed facilities as Primary Project Roads, as defined in Section 3.1.7.
-The Licensees do not propose to add to the Project any trails as Primary Project Trails.
+The Licensees do not propose to add to the Project any new Primary Project Trails.
 Each of the roads is within the Licensees' proposed Project boundary.
+As discussed in Section 3.1.7, "shared," "joint," or "multiple purpose" roads are not considered Primary Project Roads and are addressed outside of the license.